 Option Name Description Configure Network Interfaces A list of available network interfaces will show, where you can set the network type for each interface.
-The options are: WAN - When set to WAN, this interface will be added to the default gateway list and allow MCM to apply automatic keep-alive and failover/fallback control over it LAN - When set to LAN, MCM will connect this interface using the network attributes defined in Profile-1 and DHCP server can be enabled for this interface LAN Bridge - Bridge two or more LAN interfaces to construct a larger LAN Manual - When set to Manual, it allows the user to have total control over this interface.
+The options are: • WAN - When set to WAN, this interface will be added to the default gateway list and allow MCM to apply automatic keep-alive and failover/fallback control over it • LAN - When set to LAN, MCM will connect this interface using the network attributes defined in Profile-1 and DHCP server can be enabled for this interface • LAN Bridge - Bridge two or more LAN interfaces to construct a larger LAN • Manual - When set to Manual, it allows the user to have total control over this interface.
 MCM will connect this interface one-time only network attributes defined in Profile-1.
-MCM will not set these interfaces as the default gateway nor apply connection keep-alive and failover/fallback control over it.
-Multi-WAN - When set to Multi-WAN, it routes traffic to the interface from which it originates.
-None - MCM will not manage this interface Seamless Failover Disabled (default) - If the primary connection fails, MCM tries all pre-configured profiles before switching to the backup interface, causing some downtime during failback.
-Enabled - If the primary connection fails, MCM will not attempt to try all the profiles configured for the primary connection.
-MCM will immediately switches to the connected backup interface, avoiding downtime.
+MCM will not set these interfaces as the default gateway nor apply connection keep-alive and failover/fallback control over it. • Multi-WAN - When set to Multi-WAN, it routes traffic to the interface from which it originates. • None - MCM will not manage this interface Seamless Failover • Disabled (default) - If the primary connection fails, MCM tries all pre-configured profiles before switching to the backup interface, causing some downtime during failback. • Enabled - If the primary connection fails, MCM will not attempt to try all the profiles configured for the primary connection.
+MCM will immediately switch to the connected backup interface, avoiding downtime.
 Note: Using ping for the backup's keep-alive may incur data costs.

+Option Name Description Keep-Alive Option Enabled (default) - All WAN interfaces managed by MCM have Keep-Alive enabled by default, regardless of whether they are configured as primary, secondary, or tertiary connections.
+This ensures that backup WAN interfaces stay connected, allowing an immediate failover if the primary interface becomes unavailable.
+Disabled - For backup WAN interfaces (such as secondary or tertiary), Keep-Alive can be disabled to reduce traffic costs caused by periodic connectivity checks (e.g., pinging an external server).
+Note: In the previous MIL3, Keep-Alive is enabled by default only on the primary WAN interface.
 Configure WAN Interface Priority MCM will use the WAN interface set as 1st Priority as the default gateway.
 When the 1st priority interface becomes unavailable, MCM will automatically failover to the next priority interface.

-Option Name Description Enable/Disable Failback When enabled, the backup connection will automatically failback to the higher priority connection when it became available again Failback Check Interval - This value specifies how long (in seconds) the higher priority connection must remain stable before MCM triggers a failback, preventing frequent failover and failback due to instability Auto Timesync Disabled (default) - Disables the auto time-sync function.
+Auto Timesync Disabled (default) - Disables the auto time-sync function.
 GPS - Syncs the system clock using GPS time.
 Requires a GPS antenna and the GPS function to be enabled.
 Chrony - Uses the Chrony service to sync the system clock via an NTP server.
 Cellular - Syncs the system clock using the cellular base station's time.
 A cellular connection is required.
 Configure Manual DNS server Address(es) This function allows you to manually specify DNS server addresses for the MCM to use for domain name resolution.
 If the DHCP server does not provide a DNS server, setting manual DNS addresses ensures that your system can still resolve domain names.